hckrtst/cs-refresh/problems/P1/Readme.md

 Outcome = 0 --> input is negative number --> oops!
 ```

-The issue seen when inout is 0 is that we got a chunk of uninitialized memory.
+The issue seen when input is single digit in this case is that we got a chunk of _uninitialized memory_.
 We can fix this by using `calloc`.

 We also need to handle negatives properly.
 That should be simple check.